DarkGhostHunter/Laraflow/README.md

     ->middleware('flow-webhook');
 ```

-> If you didn't set a Webhook Secret but loaded the middleware, don't worry.
-The middleware won't do nothing as it checks first if the Webhook Secret exists.
+> If you loaded the middleware but didn't set a Webhook Secret, don't worry.
+The middleware won't do nothing as it checks first if the Webhook Secret exists before anything.

 ## Logging